The Mopar stories site

 Technical details

-Pentastar engines have an open deck design, with four oil return holes below the head bolt holes.
-This made manufacturing cheaper, at the cost of upper cylinder support.
-Other open deck engines included the aluminum slant six.
-A turbocharger could be added without changing the deck machining, though this was never implemented.
-Compared with the 3.6 engine, the 3.2 used lower-friction pistons, narrower sleeves, and smaller journals and main bearings, and different rods, for much less rolling resistance and higher gas mileage.
+Pentastar engines have an open deck design, with oil return holes below the head bolt holes.
+This made manufacturing cheaper, at the cost of upper cylinder support; the aluminum slant six had also used an open deck.
+A turbocharger could be added without changing the deck machining.
+Compared with the 3.6, the 3.2 used lower-friction pistons, narrower sleeves, and smaller journals and main bearings, and different rods, for much less rolling resistance and higher gas mileage.
 The 3.2 and 3.6 had the same blocks.
+All Pentastars had a chain drive instead of a timing belt, and used regular 87 octane fuel.

 Chrysler Pentastar V6